MasteraSnackin/masterasnackin/README.md

 Feel free to reach out for collaborations, blockchain discussions, or just to say hi! 👋

 I'm always excited to connect with fellow developers and innovators in the Web3 space! 🚀

+**Open to:** Part-time Rust/Web3 roles, hackathons, and collaborations on Stellar-based products.

 **Let's build the decentralized future together!** ⛓️